cmu-sei/juneberry/docs/specs/report_configuration_specification.md

 during the creation of the pydoit rules for that Report type.
 Refer to the information in the next four subsections for more information on possible augmentations for each Report type.

-Another unique schema behavior involving experiments relates to any fields where an output filename or directory is requested.
+Another unique Report structure behavior involving experiments relates to any fields where an output filename or directory is requested.
 Since Juneberry has a strong desire to organize any experiment files inside the appropriate experiment directory, any values for output filenames or directories are checked to verify that they are inside the experiment's experiment directory.
 When the provided string indicates a file